zhenyuyan/Dynamic-Programming-BWT/README.md

 1. NW.py:
 This file is a program of needleman - wunsch dynamic programming algorithm.
 Scores :mismatch: - 1, match 0, gap  - 1.
-i. input: a fasta file which contains to strings of DNA.
+i. input: a fasta file which contains two strings of DNA.
 You can input example.fasta here. ii. output: the result of dynamic programming alignment result.